dhananjayandroid/LocateSecurly/README.md

 # LocateSecurly
-  Background location capture with session history Background Voice Recording if human voices present
+  Background location capture with session history and Background Voice Recording if human voices present